-Figure 16 illustrates typical system grounding for a 3-pole and a 4-pole automatic transfer switch (ATS).
+Figure 15 illustrates typical system grounding for a 3-pole and a 4-pole Automatic Transfer Switch (ATS).
 In the 3-pole ATS, note that the generator neutral is connected to the ATS and is NOT bonded to ground at the generator.
 In the 4-pole ATS system, a grounding electrode conductor and a bonding jumper are used to connect the generator neutral to ground.

-Make sure the genset is grounded to earth in one location only.
+Make sure the generator set is grounded to earth in one location only.
 On generators without a circuit breaker, ground to the point indicated on the top of the generator.
-On gensets with circuit breakers, use the ground lug provided in the circuit breaker box.
+On generator sets with circuit breakers, use the ground lug provided in the circuit breaker box.

-WARNING: ELECTRIC CURRENT CAN CAUSE SEVERE PERSONAL INJURY OR DEATH.
+ELECTRIC CURRENT CAN CAUSE SEVERE PERSONAL INJURY OR DEATH.
 BONDING AND GROUNDING MUST BE DONE PROPERLY.
 ALL METALLIC PARTS THAT COULD BECOME ENERGIZED UNDER ABNORMAL CONDITIONS MUST BE PROPERLY GROUNDED.

-Figure 16 Typical System Grounding One-Line Diagrams
+Figure 15 Typical System Grounding One-Line Diagrams